Eomm/blog-posts/README.md

 # fastify-discord-bot-demo
-A Discord BOT built with Fastify!
+A Discord APP built with Fastify!